Blog

 If readers are trying to fix a drywall, they shouldn’t walk away with the definition of what a drywall is - they should walk away knowing exactly what to do after reading your content.

-You need to look like the expert in your field, not the sales person.
+You need to look like the expert in your field, not the salesperson.

 If you’re now trolling through your website’s content and see that you’ve only mentioned yourself, how awesome your company is, how long you’ve been in business, or the certification you received 5 years ago…